steveage/New-SmartApp/README.md

 The application is a webhook hosted in Azure that receives and sends requests to SmartThings cloud where the automation connector is registered.

 The main goal of the application was to keep it as simple as possible.
 The intention here is to show the building blocks of establishing communication with SmartThings.
-Keeping the functionality of the application at minimum focuses on showing the building blocks of establishing communication with SmartThings.

 ## Specifics
 * The application is written using Visual Studio ASP.Net Core Web API project template.